Furnace Repair Checklist

 - Put in the new filter with the arrow pointing toward the heating system to keep damage from happening.

-Flat filters ought to be replaced monthly, while pleated filters should be used for around three months.
-You could also get a washable filter that will work for about 10 years.
+Flat filters ought to be replaced monthly, while pleated filters should last about three months.
 If you have children or pets, you might have to change your filter more frequently.

 To make the procedure go more quickly in the future, draw with a permanent marker on your heater exterior or ductwork to indicate the airflow direction and filter size.